SirenRP/qb-prison/README.md

 ## Please note

-- I am trying to enhance this resource more and will build a lifer style "job system" that will be require prison rep meta for a new prison system.
+- I am trying to enhance this resource more and will build a prison lifer style "job system" that will require a new prison rep system for crafting new items, gaining pay increases, etc.

-- If you have issues just put in a issue on my github.
+- If you have issues with the resource just put in an issue on my github.

 - This Script was tested on the latest build as of 03/10/2021.